 Of course if you are having an aperitivo in Firenze you will try Spritz, even if this drink is from Venezia.
 But also Firenze has a traditional aperitivo drink: Negroni.
 You have to know although that this drink is really strong both as taste and alcohol content.

-The most famous shopping street in Florence, where to find many of the top designer fashion houses in the city.
-With Its beautiful historic buildings, your trip there is not complete without a visit to the Museo Salvatore Ferragamo.
+The most famous shopping street in Florence, where you can find many of the top designer fashion houses in the city.
+With its beautiful historic buildings, your trip there is not complete without a visit to the Museo Salvatore Ferragamo.

 Via del Corso has almost every product you can imagine.
 It’s lined with small boutiques that suit all different budgets so don’t be afraid to explore.

 Explore the authentic artisanal boutiques!
 Via Santo Spirito lies on the other side of the Arno River in one of our favorite neighborhoods in Florence: Oltrarno.

 - MERCATO CENTRALE – Piazza del Mercato Centrale

 This is the most important city market, where you can find the typical leather products and much more.